 I love reading.
-Even more than I love Netflix.
+Even more, than I love Netflix.
 Probably even more than I love travelling – what would it be without a few books in my suitcase or backpack?

-I read all the time, regardless how much I am overwhelmed by my job and family.
+I read all the time, regardless of how much I am overwhelmed by my job and family.
 Reading gives me a peace of mind, a balance and, what’s most important – enriches me with almost every book I come across.

 I think there are many bookworms on LinkedIn who have a high pile of books waiting to be read on the side of their bed or on their desks.
 Or in their kitchen.
 Or in their car.
 Or anywhere and everywhere.
 Well, I thought – why not to make these piles higher?
 Have a look at the top of my pile, maybe you’ll find something interesting to you.